kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I felt sensors measuring my physical systems, heart rate, temperature, everything.
 - I realized my house was set up in the same way and indeed I would get confirmation online about things I'd done on my own quietly in private.
 - What purpose does something like this serve?
-- The only thing I could come up with was they might be trying to recruit me as a spy and part of that is breaking someone.
+- The only thing I could come up with was they might be trying to recruit me as a spy and part of that is breaking someone, and I told them this was what I was thinking and that I was never going to be a spy.
 - I thought they maybe thought psychological violence and breaking me was a way to control me in perpetuity.
 - I had no idea they had even more sinister intentions.

+#### I don't run away

+- I feel like running away, but I don't.
-- I lay down on the floor with my face on the ground, but stayed in the circle, because I was not ready to run.
+- Instead, I lay down on the floor with my face on the ground, but staying in the circle, because I was not ready to run.
-- I needed more information to find out what was really going on.
+- This way, I feel like a million cameras aren't filming me, and I needed more information to find out what was really going on.

 #### Welcome ceremony

 - Someone asked me how I was doing when we went to the garden for the welcome ceremony with a Balinese priest.
 - I told her I was having a massive panic attack and PTSD reaction.
 - She never mentions it again.
-- The priest says some weird things like he's not taking anything seriously and knows who these people are: *thank you for the airport*, he says.
+- The terribly irreverent priest says some weird things like he's not taking anything seriously and knows who these people are: *thank you for the airport*, he says.
 - This is the first day over, unless there was something else, yes there was because the flowers from the ceremony kept going over the floor.
 - There was another session of psychological torture before the day ended; I have no idea what the content of the session had actually been.
 - The torture was so effective that it totally dissociated me and I have no recollection of what these sessions were posing as.